lu-sd/personal_blog/src/content/posts/46-node.js.md

 isPublish: true
 ---

+Node.js uses asynchronous programming!

+A common task for a web server can be to open a file on the server and return the content to the client.Node.js has a set of built-in modules which you can use without any further installation.

+Consider modules to be the same as JavaScript libraries.
+A set of functions you want to include in your application.

 ## Node.js File System

 The Node.js file system module allows you to work with the file system on your computer.